Circumpolar Rock Garden

 Crowberry from Maine [Ericaceae or Empetraceae] Fall 2002 from Rice Creek Gardens.

-This beautiful plant looks something like an Erica, but a bit more
+This beautiful, low, sprawling plant looks something like an Erica, but

 vertical.
 This is a real boreal trooper--found in tundra areas